tsunami416604/azure-docs.hu-hu/articles/machine-learning/service/how-to-configure-environment.md

 ## <a name="configure-visual-studio-code"></a>A Visual Studio Code konfigurálása

-1. Nyisson meg egy parancssor vagy a rendszerhéjat.
+1. Nyisson meg egy parancssort vagy a rendszerhéjat.

-2. Hozzon létre egy conda-környezetet, használja a következő parancsokat:
+1. Hozzon létre egy conda-környezetben a következő parancsokat:

     ```shell
     # create a new conda environment with Python 3.6, numpy and cython